cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 ## Questions

 Q1.
-Is there a clear **time trend** in the number of loans given by LendingClub along its working period as a peer-to-peer lender?
+Is there a clear **time trend** in the **number of loans** given by LendingClub along its working period as a peer-to-peer lender?

 Q2.
 Some of the features in this data set have a relevant proportion of **missing values**.
-One of them is the job title.
-Has the proportion of missing job titles been about the same along this period, or there has a substantial variation?
+One of them is the **job title**.
+Has the proportion of missing job titles been about the same along this period, or there has been a substantial variation?

 Q3.
-LendingClub grades the loans of an accepted borrowers based on a risk assessment of that borrower.
-Is the interest rate directly determined by the grade?
+LendingClub **grades** the loans of an accepted borrowers based on a risk assessment of that borrower.
+Is the **interest rate** directly determined by the grade?
 How much variation can you expect among loans with the same grade?

+Q4.
+The **loan period** is either three or five years.
+Add this number of years to the date the loan was funded, to get a final date.
+Then use this date to filter out the loans whose final date is 2020-01 or later.
+In the resulting data set, only a few loans will have status different from 'Charged Off' and 'Fully Paid'.
+Drop them, so that `loan_status` becomes a binary variable.
+Has the **charged-off rate** been stable along this period?

+Q5.
+Does the charged-off rate depend on the interest rate as it could be expected, if higher interest rates are applied to riskier loans?
+Is this the same for the 3-year and the 5-year loans?

 ## Import the data